Getting More Views and Traffic

 Use appropriate tags

 Attach appropriate categories and tags to your entries and people may find your blog through those.
-Our link recommendation feature can help you find good tags (it also recommends photos and articles you can use in your blog post).
 Be careful not to use too many tags though — less than 15 tags (or categories or both) is a good number.
 The more tags you use, the less likely your post will be featured in the WordPress.com Reader.

 Read and comment on other blogs

 Check out Freshly Pressed or our Topics to find the people that care about the same stuff that you do.
 Then subscribe to their blog and get to know them a bit.
 When you see an article that interests you, click through to their site and leave a comment with your thoughts.

 Just like you love getting links, so do other folks.
 (Remember, blogging is all about people.)
 When you link to another blogger or blog entry they’ll often find your blog through their stats, Technorati, or a pingback and come to see what you had to say.
 If you’re interesting, they may even subscribe to you and leave comments just as we suggested you do above.

 If you have a blog entry that you wrote with someone in mind, feel free to drop them a short email with a link to it.